-- Heat 1 tbsp of oil over medium heat, add cubed pork and stir fry for 10 minutes till browned.
-Season with salt and pepper then set aside once browned.
+- Heat 1 tbsp of oil over medium heat, and add in the cubed pork and stir fry for 10 minutes till browned.
+Season with salt and pepper then set aside.

-- Next add in your garlic and jalapenos and stir for 1 minute, adding in your frozen or fresh green chilies next.
+- Add in your garlic and jalapenos and stir for 1 minute, adding in your frozen or fresh green chilies next.

-- In a small cup, place your flour along with 1/2 cup of “chicken stock” string to mix everything together.
-Then pour into your pot along with your garlic, jalapenos, chilies and salsa.
+- In a small cup, place your flour along with 1/2 cup of “chicken stock” stir to mix everything together.

 - Add a little more salt, all your cilantro, and oregano to taste.